-8 CONFIGURATION REQUIREMENTS
+883 8 CONFIGURATION REQUIREMENTS

-Sections 8 through Error!
-Reference source not found. specify requirements for implementations of the f ive solutions, and five use cases compliant with this CP.
+Sections 8 through 12 specify requirements for implementations of the five solutions, and five use cases compliant with this CP.
 Only one use case and one design may be selected, with the exception that EM may be paired with LF.
 The tables of requirements in the following sections have a column that specifies which solution designs and use cases the requirement applies to, and uses the following nomenclature:

-- SF design: DAR solution components include SWFDE and FE. - PF design: DAR solution components include PE and FE. - HF design: DAR solution components include HWFDE and FE. - HS design: DAR solution components include HWFDE and SWFDE. - HH design: DAR solution components include HWFDE and HWFDE. - LF use case: DAR solution designs include PF, HF, HH, or HS. - RM use case: DAR solution designs include SF, HF, HH, or HS. - UO use case: DAR solution designs include SF, HF, HH or, HS. - EM use case: DAR solution designs include SF, HF, HH, or HS.
+- SF design: DAR solution components include SWFDE and FE - PF design: DAR solution components include PE and FE - HF design: DAR solution components include HWFDE and FE - HS design: DAR solution components include HWFDE and SWFDE - HH design: DAR solution components include HWFDE and HWFDE - LF use case: DAR solution designs include PF, HF, HH, or HS - RM use case: DAR solution designs include SF, HF, HH, or HS - UO use case: DAR solution designs include SF, HF, HH or, HS - EM use case: DAR solution designs include SF, HF, HH, or HS

-• GA use case: DAR solution design include SF, PF, HF, HH, and HS.
+• GA use case: DAR solution design include SF, PF, HF, HH, and HS

-The CP includes two categories of requirements:
+898 The CP includes two categories of requirements:

 - An Objective (O) requirement specifies a feature or function that is desired or expected but may not currently be available.
-Organizations should implement objective requirements in lieu of corresponding Threshold requirements where feasible. - A Threshold (T) requirement specifies a minimum acceptable feature or function that still provides the mandated capabilities if the corresponding objective requirement cannot reasonably be met (e.g., due to system maturity).
+Organizations should implement objective requirements in lieu of corresponding Threshold requirements where feasible. - A Threshold (T) requirement specifies a minimum acceptable feature or function that still provides the mandated capabilities if the corresponding objective requirement cannot reasonably be met (i.e., due to system maturity).
 A solution implementation must satisfy all applicable Threshold requirements, or their corresponding Objective requirements, in order to comply with this CP.

-In many cases, the Threshold requirement also serves as the Objective requirement (T=O).
+907 In many cases, the Threshold requirement also serves as the Objective requirement (T=O).
 In some cases, multiple versions of a requirement may exist in this CP.
-Such alternative versions of a requirement are designated as being either a Threshold requirement or an Objective requirement.
-Where both a Threshold requirement and a related Objective requirement exist, the Objective requirement improves upon the Threshold requirement and may replace the Threshold requirement in future versions of this CP.
-Objective requirements without corresponding Threshold requirements are marked as "Optional" in the "Alternative" column, but improve upon the overall security of the solution and should be implemented where feasible.
+Such alternative versions of a

+909 requirement are designated as being either a Threshold requirement or an Objective requirement.

+910 Where both a Threshold requirement and a related Objective requirement exist, the Objective

+911 requirement improves upon the Threshold requirement and may replace the Threshold requirement in

+912 future versions of this CP.
+Objective requirements without corresponding Threshold requirements are

+- 913 marked as "Optional" in the "Alternative" column, but improve upon the overall security of the solution - 914 and should be implemented where feasible.

-In order to comply with this CP, a solution must, at minimum, implement all Threshold requirements associated with each of the solution designs and use cases it supports and should implement the Objective requirements associated with those solution designs and use cases where feasible.
-For example, a DAR solution utilizing a SWFDE and FE must implement only those Threshold requirements applicable to the SF design.
-Additionally, the customer must implement Threshold requirements applicable to the chosen DAR solution use case (i.e., RM, UO, EM, LF, or GA).
+915 In order to comply with this CP, a solution must, at minimum, implement all Threshold requirements

+916 associated with each of the solution designs and use cases it supports and should implement the applicable to the SF design.
+Additionally, the customer must implement Threshold requirements applicable to the chosen DAR solution use case (e.g., RM, UO, EM, LF, or GA).